BernhardHumm/AAI/manuscript/05_Information_Retrieval.md

 1. What does the term information retrieval mean?
 1. What are the main services of information retrieval tools?
+2. What is the difference between full-text search engines and vectorstores?
-1. Name state-of-the-art information retrieval tools and technologies.
+3. Name state-of-the-art information retrieval tools and technologies.
-2. When to use which technology?
+4. When to use which technology?
-3. Explain semantic autosuggest.
+5. Explain semantic autosuggest.
 How can it be implemented?